TengerTechnologies/Fuzzyficator/README.md

 # Fuzzyficator
 (Work In Progress) A Gcode postprocessing script to add non-planar "Fuzzyskin" to top flat surfaces.

+(Dear Youtubers if you make a Video about this, I would be glad if you could link to my channel <3 https://www.youtube.com/@tengertechnologies )

 There are versions for Bambustudio, Orcaslicer and Prusaslicer.

 Use it at your on risk.